Mrkouhadi/go-cli/README.md

 ### App Version

+This application follows Semantic Versioning.
+The current version is `1.0.0`.

-To get version of the running app
+To check the version of your installed go-cli

 ```bash
 go-cli --version